probonopd/mock-arturia-controller/README.md

 - [x] Make it possible to browse categories
 - [x] Make it possible to browse subcategories
 - [x] Make it possible to browse presets using rotary encoder
-- [ ] Fix "Mackie Control Universal" protocol (to get AnalogLab to work in REAPER; this is also what MiniDexed uses)
+- [ ] Fix "Mackie Control Universal" protocol (to get AnalogLab to work in REAPER; this is also what MiniDexed uses) (To enable this mode, power on the device while the rotary encoder button is held down.)
 - [ ] Possibly support graphical OLED, too

 ## References